 If you have been accepted to a post-secondary institution, congratulations!
 Apply to the PSEAP to receive support and a financial subsidy to help with your studies.

-To be eligible for funding, you must be a registered Nipissing First Nation member and be enrolled or accepted at an accredited provincially funded college, university, or private institution as approved by the Ministry of College, training and Universities.
+To be eligible for funding, you must be a registered Nipissing First Nation member and be enrolled or accepted at an accredited provincially funded college, university, or private institution as approved by the Ministry of Colleges and Universities.

 - Tuition fees (to a maximum of $5,000)